 Exploring the company’s website, mission statement, and recent news can give you insight into its values and culture.
 If the company prioritizes innovation or teamwork, consider how your experience aligns with these qualities.
 Mentioning specific aspects of the company’s work can make your letter more engaging.

-Whenever possible, personalize your cover letter by addressing it to a specific individual.
+Try to personalize your cover letter by addressing it to a specific individual whenever possible.
 Taking the time to find the hiring manager’s name shows initiative and attention to detail, which employers appreciate.
-If the name isn’t available, using Dear Hiring Manager is a professional and appropriate alternative.
+If you can’t find the person’s name, using ‘Dear Hiring Manager‘ is a polite and professional alternative.

 Step 2: Start with a Strong Opening

 The first few lines of your cover letter set the tone for the entire application.
 A strong opening grabs the hiring manager’s attention and makes them want to keep reading.
+Start your cover letter by clearly stating the position you’re applying for and mentioning where you found the job listing.
+If someone referred you, include their name to establish an immediate connection.

 Step 3: Highlight Relevant Skills and Achievements